Biden to honour forgotten victims of Tulsa race massacre | Politics

 - United States

-Biden's visit Tuesday, in which he will grieve for the more than 300 Black people killed by a white mob a century ago, comes amid a national reckoning on racial justice.
-And it will stand in stark contrast to the most recent visit to Tulsa by a president, which took place last year.
+Biden's appearance, in which he marks the deaths of hundreds of Black people killed by a white mob a century ago, comes amid a national reckoning on racial justice.
+It stands in stark contrast to then-President Donald Trump's trip a year ago, which was greeted by protests.

-Biden will be the first president to participate in remembrances of the destruction of what was known as "Black Wall Street."
-In 1921 — on May 31 and June 1 — Tulsa's white residents and civil society leaders looted and burned to the ground the Greenwood district and used planes to drop projectiles on it.
+Biden will be the first president to participate in remembrances of the destruction of what was known as “Black Wall Street.”
+In 1921 — on May 31 and June 1 — some Tulsans looted and burned the Greenwood district.

+During Tuesday's meeting, Biden will “convey his heartfelt gratitude for their bravery in sharing the stories of the trauma and violence that was wrought on them and their families,” said White House principal deputy press secretary Karine Jean-Pierre.
+Biden also “will explain that we need to know our history from the original sin of slavery, through the Tulsa race massacre to racial discrimination and housing in order to build common ground, to truly repair and rebuild,” she said.

-America's continuing struggle over racial justice will continue to test Biden, whose presidency would have been impossible without overwhelming support from Black voters, both in the Democratic primaries and the general election.
+America's continuing struggle over race will continue to test Biden, whose presidency would have been impossible without overwhelming support from Black voters, both in the Democratic primaries and the general election.

 Biden has pledged to help combat racism in policing and other areas of life following nationwide protests after George Floyd's death a year ago that reignited a national conversation about race.
 Floyd, a Black man, was killed by white Minneapolis police officer Derek Chauvin, who pressed his knee on Floyd's neck for more than nine minutes.